Food waste

 There’s a huge opportunity for us to cut what we spend by saving more of the food we buy.
 We can do this by making sure we eat it in time, knowing how much food to prepare and knowing what we can do with our leftovers.

-Wasting food and drink is a waste of money.
-It’s also a waste of the energy and natural resources which went into food production, storage, preparation, packaging and transport of that food.
+Wasting food and drink is not just a waste of money.
+It’s also a waste of the energy and natural resources which went into food production, storage, preparation, packaging and transport of that food

-Recycle your food waste with the Garden Recycling Scheme!
+Recycle your food waste in the brown bin

-From this year, our (free!)
-Garden Recycling Scheme will let you recycle food waste alongside your grass, leaves, and flowers.
-Find out more and register on our Garden Recycling Scheme webpage.
+Our free brown bin service will let you recycle food waste alongside your grass, leaves, and flowers.
+Find out more and register on our Brown bin page.

 Love Food Hate Waste